 A large superstore in Redruth, Cornwall store had been experiencing problems with the asbestos roof for several years, with leaks causing a drop in revenue and footfall and an increase of risk of injury to their colleagues and customers.

 Before Starfish Construction began working with the client, they had been unable to find a suitable principal roofing contractor to undertake the specialist work.
-After delivering many projects successfully for the same client, and being able to demonstrate suitable experience, Starfish Construction was chosen as the most competent principal contractor to deliver the job successfully.
+After delivering many projects successfully for the same client, and being able to demonstrate appropriate experience, Starfish Construction was chosen as the most competent principal contractor to deliver the job successfully.

 The main issues highlighted during our technical survey were: